equinor/Dexpi2Imf/doc/poc.md

 * Given two equipment IDs in the dexpi diagram, output the list of equipment ids that are between them (The goal is that a UI should be able to color the path)

+Currently we do not have example data with spades, so that use case is not recommended.
+The first case, commissioning/boundary seems the most promising.

 The input is assumed given in the Proteus XML format, and transformed to our own RDF representation of DEXPI P&ID